mli0603/CompressedImage2Video/README.md

 Convert ros data type CompressedImage in a rosbag to a variable framerate video.
 Variable framerate is achieved through duplicating frames since OpenCv can't encode at variable framerates.
 This can produce very large files which should be re-encoded with something like ffmpeg.

 The code is adapted from github repo https://github.com/OSUrobotics/bag2video.
+Necessary changes were made to extract image size and find proper encoding.

 # Usage
     usage: CompressedImage2Video.py [-h] [--outfile OUTFILE] [--precision PRECISION] [--viz]